• Skip to primary navigation

 Jump to Recipe Video

-Chewy clear glass noodles stir fried with eggs, cabbage, leafy greens, garlic and shallots in a light savory sauce with a tangy kick from the chili vinegar.
-This quick and easy Thai glass noodle stir-fry is a great busy weeknight meal in 25 minutes!
+Chewy glass noodles, eggs, vegetables, and aromatics stir-fried in a light savory sauce and seasoned with tangy chili vinegar.
+This quick and easy Thai glass noodle stir-fry is ready in 25 minutes!
+A family-friendly meal perfect for busy weeknights.

 Thai Glass Noodle Stir-Fry